-Jonathan Frakes on Star Trek: Discovery’s trolls, Next Generation’s missed opportunities, the brilliance of Blu del Barrio, and leading by example in our new video series, To Boldly Ask…
+Jonathan Frakes talks Star Trek: Discovery’s trolls, the brilliance of Blu del Barrio, and leading by example in our new video series, To Boldly Ask…

 To put it simply, nobody has the perspective on Star Trek that Jonathan Frakes has.

 As Commander Will Riker in Star Trek: The Next Generation (and Tom Riker, the transporter clone, as Star Trek: Lower Decks likes to remind us), Frakes has led away teams into certain death and grappled with Romulans in the spirit of James T. Kirk.
 As a director he’s overseen arguably the greatest movie of The Next Generation era, Star Trek: First Contact (1996), as well as episodes of Star Trek Discovery, Star Trek: Picard, and Star Trek: Strange New Worlds.

 Jonathan Frakes was literally handpicked by Gene Roddenberry and shared the screen with the cast of The Original Series, creating a chain that stretches from the birth of the series to its latest incarnation.
 How many other people can say that?